There are two ways a workflow can be locked:

 - You have not completed post-incorporation, and this workflow is only unlocked after you have completed your post-incorporation workflow

-If you hover over the gray lock icon to the right of the workflow, text will appear explaining exactly why this particular workflow is locked, and what action needs to be taken to unlock it.
+If you hover over the grey lock icon to the right of the workflow, text will appear explaining exactly why this particular workflow is locked, and what action needs to be taken to unlock it.

 This type of lock exists because more advanced workflow build on the information provided in foundational workflows.
 More advanced workflows are locked until the foundational workflows are completed.